KohinaTheCat/U-Impactify/doc/sprint0/PB.md

    - The account must be stored in a database
    - After you login/sign-up you must be redirected to a homepage

-2. **As an Instructor, I want to be able to switch my course page to a user view, so that I can see how my content looks like as a student.**

-    Story Points: 5
-    Priority: 3

-   ###### Acceptance Criteria:

-   - Have a button to toggle the view
-   - Be able to preview a change

-3. **As an Instructor, I want to create a course, so that users are able to enroll/view.**
+2. **As an Instructor, I want to create a course, so that users are able to enroll/view.**

    Story Points: 5
    Priority: 1